-Selecting an optimal position for a new tree, or an architectural shrub, forms an intrinsic aspect of landscape garden design, and while free-standing, man-made objects are repositionable, vegetation remains largely permanent, where its locations define pivotal focal points within immersive vistas.
-We continually plant small, evergreen trees in urban settings, producing all-year-round consistency, yet, increasingly seek native, deciduous and wildlife friendly species to enhance seasonal interest, offset pollution and infuse a connective outlook across London's urban terraces and back gardens alike.
+Selecting an optimal position for a new tree, or an architectural shrub, forms an intrinsic aspect for landscape garden designers, and while free-standing, man-made objects are repositionable, vegetation remains largely permanent, where its locations articulate pivotal focal points within immersive vistas.
+We continually plant small evergreen trees in many urban settings to produce all-year-round consistency, yet increasingly seek native, deciduous and wildlife friendly species to enhance seasonal interest, offset pollution and infuse a connective outlook across London's rooftop terraces and back gardens alike.

 Well-designed water features extend reflections and sounds, while producing eye-catching focal points; whether displayed as organic forms, or urban geometric silhouettes, their sense of serenity and natural connection generates indispensable and energising facets.
 At times, a garden design & build project evolves entirely around the position of a waterfall, where lucent aquatic qualities, combining every innate aspect of landscape design, produce a broad gamut of energy distilled into pure quietude – within pivotal focal points.

 There are thousands of shrub species and cultivars available in the UK, and with a profusion of winter-hardy, sizeable plant specimens imported from European nurseries, we're truly spoilt for choice.
 Since much of the flora originates in Australia, China, Japan, South Africa and South America, we frequently create a soft landscape containing plants from nearly all continents.
 By infusing bark, berries and scent, amid diverse, architectural foliage, we utilise shrubs to form, extend and sustain the backbones of essential courtyard garden ideas.